Ante Miše: Turkmenistan

 In March 2019, the Football Federation of Turkmenistan named Miše as the head coach of the Turkmenistan national football team, signing a one-year contract.
 Croatian specialist Sandro Tomić will help to train the national team of Turkmenistan.
 Croatian coaches are set to develop the overall football in Turkmenistan, not just the national team.
 His first game, 3-month later, was a 0–0 draw at friendly match with Uganda.

 In March 2020, due to the expiration of the contract and the postponement of matches of the 2022 FIFA World Cup qualification in Asia, left from Turkmenistan with goalkeeper coach Sandro Tomic.
 The national team of Turkmenistan, playing in the qualifying tournament of the World Cup 2022, took first place in the group at the time of his departure for the first time ever.

 Al-Arabi SC

 In December of 2020, Miše was named manager of Al-Arabi Sporting Club.
 In his first season, he led the team to win the Kuwait Premier League for the first time in 19 years in the 2020–21 season without any loss.
 In the following season, he won the 2021 Kuwait Super Cup which was played in February 2022 against Kuwait SC, and won the Kuwait Crown Prince Cup 2021–22.

 Al-Faisaly

 On 12 July 2022, Miše was appointed as manager of Saudi Arabian club Al-Faisaly.
 On 19 January 2023, Miše was sacked.
 He was assisted by Ardian Kozniku at both Arabi and Faisaly.

+Al-Adalah

+On 16 June 2023, Miše was appointed as manager of Saudi First Division side Al-Adalah.
+He was sacked on 15 December 2023.